herrquark/blockui/README.md

 jQuery BlockUI Plugin
 =======

-This is a simple revamp of BlockUI plugin which concentrates on the one task: **block modern user interface**
+This is a simple revamp of BlockUI plugin which concentrates on one simple task: **block modern user interface**

 ___